joelparkerhenderson/system-quality-attributes/doc/serviceability/index.md

 </span>

+**Define servicable:** <span data-chatgpt-prompt="define servicable (computers and software)">The term "serviceable" in regards to computers and software means that the system or program is able to perform essential functions effectively and reliably.
+It should be functioning well enough to serve its intended purpose and meet the user's needs without constant glitches or errors.
+A serviceable computer or software should also be able to receive regular maintenance and updates to ensure its continued functionality.
+Additionally, it should be compatible with other systems and software with which it needs to interact.</span>

 ## See Also

 * [Wikipedia: Serviceability_(computer](https://wikipedia.org/wiki/Serviceability_(computer))

 * [Dictionary: service](https://www.dictionary.com/browse/service): Service. to make fit for use; repair; restore to condition for service. to supply with aid, information, or other incidental services.

-* [OpenAI: servicable](https:://openai.com): <span data-chatgpt-prompt="define servicable (computers and software)">The term "serviceable" in regards to computers and software means that the system or program is able to perform essential functions effectively and reliably.
-It should be functioning well enough to serve its intended purpose and meet the user's needs without constant glitches or errors.
-A serviceable computer or software should also be able to receive regular maintenance and updates to ensure its continued functionality.
-Additionally, it should be compatible with other systems and software with which it needs to interact.</span>